mspandit/mspandit.github.io/_posts/2018-06-23-overfitting-regularization.markdown

 with logistic regression, in the [Python](/2018/06/14/logistic-regression-python) and [Julia](/2018/06/22/logistic-regression-julia) programs, to create a curved boundary between examples in the class and those outside the class.

-By adding powers of the input(s) to the feature vector (and then finding the coefficients $$\theta_i$$) you can find increasingly complex models that fit the training examples better and better---even _exactly_.
-However, such models frequently fail to _generalize_ to examples outside the training set.
-This problem, called **overfitting,** is common in machine learning.

 # Detecting Overfitting

 In practice, we are given a data set and asked to find a model that fits it.
-We _detect_ overfitting by separating a **testing set** of data apart from the **training set**.
+We _detect_ overfitting by separating a [testing set](/2018/06/06/even-less-linear-regression#testing-set) of data apart from the training set.
 During gradient descent, only the training set is used in the cost function.
 After the $$\theta_i$$ have been found that minimize the cost on the training set, we check that model's cost on the testing set.
 If the testing set cost is significantly higher than the training set cost, then we know overfitting has occurred.

 # Avoiding Overfitting